Zzz032/zzz032.github.io/README.md

 ## Authors and Acknowledgements

 - **Author:** Yuelang Zhang
-- **Acknowledgements:** Thanks to resources and mentors for guidance.
+- **Acknowledgement 1:** Thanks to resources and mentors for guidance.
+- **Acknowledgement 2:** Thanks to mattgraham for the Github Jekyll theme!